OC-LA Mobile Surgery

 • Fish Practice (provisionally recognized)

-ABVP Diplomates, over 800 worldwide, work in various settings, including private practice, academia, and industry, and are evaluated every three years by the AVMA’s American Board of Veterinary Specialties (ABVS) to ensure high standards.
-Certification requires at least 4–6 years of clinical experience or a residency, submission of credentials, and passing a one- or two-day exam.
-The organization’s mission is to promote superior, multidisciplinary veterinary care and enhance animal welfare globally.
-For more details, visit www.abvp.com
+As an AVMA-recognized veterinary specialty™, Canine and Feline Practice upholds rigorous standards.
+With over 800 Diplomates globally in private practice, academia, and industry, ABVP is reviewed every three years by the AVMA’s American Board of Veterinary Specialties (ABVS) to maintain quality.
+Certification demands 4–6 years of clinical experience (or a residency), credential submission, and a one- or two-day exam.
+ABVP’s mission focuses on delivering top-tier, multidisciplinary care to improve animal welfare worldwide.
+For further information, visit www.abvp.com.